ralucavlad/Cool-ToDo-App/README.md

 ## About
 This is an app for creating and managing a task list.
-You must register first, to be able to create tasks.
+You must register first, or login with a Google account, to be able to create tasks.
-After registration, you can return to you task list by loggin in with email and password.
+After registration, you can return to you task list by loggin in with email and password, or Google account.
 Tasks can be created, edited or deleted.

 ## Technologies